FCA Announcement: 30th March 2026

 Here's what happened, in plain English.

 When you took out PCP or Hire Purchase car finance, the dealership acted as a middleman between you and a finance company.
 That's normal.
-What wasn't normal — and what the Supreme Court has now ruled was illegal — is what happened behind the scenes.
+What wasn't normal, and what the Supreme Court confirmed could make finance agreements unfair under the Consumer Credit Act 1974, is what happened behind the scenes.

 This wasn't a few bad actors.
 It was industry-wide.
 The FCA estimates 12.1 million agreements were affected between 2007 and 2024.

-On 30 March 2026, the FCA published PS26/3 — a confirmed, mandatory compensation scheme.
+On 30th March 2026, the FCA published PS26/3, a confirmed, mandatory compensation scheme.
 Not a review.
 Not a consultation.
 A scheme.
 Lenders are required to assess whether you were treated unfairly and pay redress if you were.

 The total pot is £7.5 billion.
 The average payout is £829 per agreement.
 If you had more than one finance deal in that period, each one is assessed separately.